 - Fall: late August to mid-December

 - Automotive Engineering

 - Electrical & Computer Engineering

 - Mechanical Engineering

 Enrollment in 12 or more credit hours is considered full time.
 The maximum number of hours in which a student may enroll is 21.
-Permission of the student's academic advisor is required for all registration in more than 21 hours.
+Permission of the student's academic advisor is required for all registration in excess of 21 credit hours.